djolodjolo23/frame-processing-scripts/README.md

-# How to use the scripts
+# How to use scripts
 - Install necessary packages.
 - Run the frame_extractor.py script to extract the frames from the video.
 The script can be run from the terminal with arguments:
   - ``python3 frame_extractor.py video_name video_path annotation_path``, where video_name is the name of the video file, video_path is the path to the video file, and annotation_path is the path to the annotation file.